pmilinr/DS514-515/README.md

 ### 1. Data Imbalance

 - Only about **~20%** of bookings are cancelled (exact percentage to be confirmed), leading to a **class imbalance** problem.
-- Impact:
-  - Standard accuracy can be misleading.
-  - Minority class (cancellations) is more important for business decisions.

 **Next Steps:**

 - Experiment with imbalance-handling techniques:
-  - Class weights in XGBoost (`scale_pos_weight`)
   - Oversampling (e.g., SMOTE) or undersampling strategies.
 - Collect more examples of cancelled bookings to further strengthen the minority class signal.